pirDOL/kaka/README.md

 This repo contains papers and blogs about CS, translated by myself, aiming to share with others as well as to practice my poor reading skills.

-p.s.
 Kaka is one of my friends, who majored in English during college.

 ### [The Go Blog](https://blog.golang.org/)